Childcare Real Estate Options for ECE Owners

 A colorful childcare facility with windows

-One of the most important decisions for any early education owner is whether to lease or own the facility from which you operate.
+One of the most important decisions any early education owner will make is whether to lease or own the facility from which they operate.
 The answer to this question typically evolves as the company grows and builds capital - and as the owner makes moves to preserve that capital - but there is no singular correct answer.
 Everyone must consider their own capital needs and business strategy, but there are very clear pros and cons to both real estate options for your childcare business.

 To Own or To Lease?
 That is The Question.